Mikkel Bøg Clemmensen

 The project is part of a larger project, funded by the Velux Foundation, called The Origins and Developments of Central Mexican Calendars and Writing Systems (ca. AD 200 – 1600) starting the 1st of February 2019 at the Department of Cross-Cultural and Regional Studies.
 The project has four participants.

-Colonial art and iconography in Mexico, Mesoamerican culture and history
+Colonial art and iconography in Mesoamerica, Mesoamerican culture and history